The soul-body unity that is the human being requires treatment that acknowledges both elements. And our Creator knows that ...

 “Being unwanted, unloved, uncared for, forgotten by everybody, I think that is a much greater hunger, a much greater poverty than the person who has nothing to eat,” St. Teresa of Calcutta said.

 Recent headlines about wealthy suicides would seem to make her point.
 But our hunger for meaning causes many behaviors that plague us, well short of suicide.
-There is the hookup culture on campuses, alcohol and drug abuse, even social media.
+There is the hookup culture on campuses, alcohol and drug abuse, even.

 Clearly we have a gaping hole in our hearts that pains us terribly if we find no way to fill it.

 As the Second Vatican Council put it, a human being “plunges into the depths of reality whenever he enters into his own heart; God, Who probes the heart, awaits him there; there he discerns his proper destiny beneath the eyes of God.”

 The only way to satisfy our second hunger is to plunge in.